HOW TO BRAND YOURSELF AS A DESIGNER

 What is a brand?

-A brand is not just a logo; it’s a reputation.
+Neither is it just a logo; it’s a reputation.
 It’s a way to attract and communicate with your audience.
 Because people are often exposed to your brand before actually interacting or doing business with you, it also acts as a way of setting expectations.

 To effectively brand yourself, you first need to understand the different components involved, why they are important and how to properly implement them.
 Below are some of the essential aspects and steps involved in successful branding, regardless of your industry or budget.